florianb/ssh-key-files/readme.md

 ### sshKeyFiles([dir])

-Searches at the users ssh-directory for private/public key-file pairs.
+Asynchronously searches at the users ssh-directory for private/public key-file pairs.
 It estimates the given file pairs share the same basename where the private name has no file-extension and the public keyfile ends with `.pub`.

-The result consists of private keyfile-basename / private keyfile-path pairs, if the private as well as the public files exist.
+The Promise returns private keyfile-basename / private keyfile-path pairs, if both, the private as well as the public file, exist.

 **Example:**